promptfoo/promptfoo/site/docs/contributing.md

    git checkout -b bugfix/your-bugfix-name
    ```

-2. Make your changes and commit them using [Conventional Commits](https://www.conventionalcommits.org/) specification.
+2. Make your changes and commit them using the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 3. Push your branch to your fork:

    ```sh
    git push origin your-branch-name
    ```

-4. When you are ready, open a pull request against the `main` branch of the promptfoo repository.
+4. Open a pull request against the `main` branch of the promptfoo repository.

 ## Running Tests